rbxbx/soundcloud-remix/README.markdown

 * Add **.vote** to the end of any remix link to make a voting link.
 Great for Twitter.
 "Vote for my remix http://soundcloud-remix.heroku.com/1**.vote**"
 * Remixes are automatically added to the Group you specified in settings.
 You can go there to grab an embed of all the submissions.
 * A button to "Vote For Remix" is added to the player embed via a customized 'buy' button.
-More on that trick [here](http://blog.soundcloud.com/2010/06/25/buy-download-button/).
+More on that hack [here](http://blog.soundcloud.com/2010/06/25/buy-download-button/).

 # Copyright